patweatharva/DNN-GUI-CV-Model_trainer/README.md

 # DNN-GUI-CV-Model
- This repo contains a custom built modle trainer for image classification application
+ This repo contains a custom built model trainer for image classification application using Deep Neural Network